sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

 | private | If the software component referenced by the CoSWID tag is uninstalled, then the referenced software SHOULD be uninstalled too.
 | shared | If the software component referenced by the CoSWID tag is uninstalled, then the referenced software SHOULD be uninstalled if no other components sharing the software.

-- rel (index 40): The relationship between this CoSWID and the target resource as defined by {{RFC8288}}.
+- rel (index 40): Identifies the relationship between this CoSWID and the target resource as defined by {{RFC8288}}.
 Relationships can be identified by referencing a "Relation Name" from the IANA "Link Relation Types" registry: https://www.iana.org/assignments/link-relations/link-relations.xhtml.

-- media-type (index 41): The media type for the target resource.
-This provides the consumer with a hint of what type of resource to expect.
+- media-type (index 41): The media type for the target resource, providing a resource consumer with a hint of what type of resource to expect.
 Media types are identified by referencing a "Name" from the IANA "Media Types" registry: http://www.iana.org/assignments/media-types/media-types.xhtml.

-- use (index 42): Determines if the target software is a hard requirement or not to be installed before installing the tagged software component.
+- use (index 42): Determines if the referenced software component has to be installed before installing the tagged software component.
 Valid enumerations are: required, recommended, optional, which are defined in {{indexed-link-use}}.

 - $$link-extension: This CDDL socket can be used to extend the link-entry map model.
 See {{model-extension}}.